hwdong/hwdong-old.github.io/_posts/2017-04-02-implemantation of Color Map Optimization for 3D Reconstruction with Consumer Depth Cameras.md

 ![](http://vladlen.info/wp-content/uploads/2014/04/color-mapping.jpg)

 This is the runing process of my program.
-The runing time will be an hour or more.
 ![](http://blog.hwdong.com/images/color_map.jpg)

-You can download my program from [here](http://hwdong.com/programs/ColorMap_Optimization_zip).
+You can download my program from [here](http://hwdong.com/programs/ColorMap_Optimization_zip.zip).
 But you must email me so that I can tell you how to run this program.
 If someone need this in your code,you can ask me to send you an API library.